The MSAR STG-556: A Gun You Never Even Knew Existed

 On this side you can see the operational bits.
 From left to right: The take down bar, ejection cover (for right or left side ejections), bolt catch and release, magazine release, rear pin and sling swivel, rear plate and butt.
 It’s pretending to operate like an AR-15 but still just doesn’t get there.

 This is where mine had problems.
-The headsheild locking bar has 2 different metric screws for some odd reason (hard to tell because old pictures) and the bar its self started to warp due to mag dumping 900 rounds at a time when its simply not designed to take a beating.
+The headshield locking bar has 2 different metric screws for some odd reason (hard to tell because of old pictures) and the bar itself started to warp due to mag dumping 900 rounds at a time when its simply not designed to take a beating.
 Good luck finding replacement parts, pro-tip buy a whole new rifle.

 This is an interesting system and I wish they made more devices that used something like this.
-In the case of the MSAR you can just buy a shell, put this in and away you go with a working gun.
-Pull this out and put it in your 9mm version, pull it out and put it in your .338 lapua verison, endless shells 1 trigger box.
-Its half plastic and weighs nothing yet feels robust and durable.
+It’s half plastic and weighs nothing yet feels robust and durable.
 Easy to clean and makes sense.
 I believe this is directly cloned from the AUG.

 And here it is.
 All the parts of the MSAR taken out.
 The parts not shown here are actually built into the chassis (stock?) and I didn’t take those out.
 Like, comment, subscribe or just call me a faget.